Ed-Fi-Alliance-OSS/Data-Management-Service/eng/kubernetes/README.md

 * Create an app-secret.yaml file with a encrypted password, see [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) for more information.
-* Create a dedicated namespace for Debezium: `kubectl create ns debezium`.
 * Run `kubectl apply -f .` to apply all files.
 * After done, inspect with `kubectl get pods`, and verify that all pods have status **RUNNING** (This can take a couple of minutes).